aabbtree77/MNIST-0.17/README.md

 > “Your business plan is based on outliers.” <br>
 &ndash; Brian Upton, GDC 2017

+> “Everything old is new again.”

 ## Matuzas' Deep Network

-This is the fork of an excellent work by Jonas Matuzas who has created one of the best MNIST digit classifiers existing to date (world record error rate, simple network, fast training).
+This is a fork of an excellent work by Jonas Matuzas who has created one of the best MNIST digit classifiers existing to date (world record error rate, simple network, fast training).
 Here I will add some details missing in the original repo.

 Firstly, lets see the resulting errors (I average only three networks to save computing time, so the error is 0.18, not 0.17 - 0.16, first label is a true class, second - best prediction, third - secondary prediction):